hashimati/Service-Requests-Offers-Microservices/README.md

 # Service Requests-Offers Microservices

 a simple Microservice using Micronaut framework.
 The archeticture covers the follwing areas:
-1. Service Discovary Netflix Eureka or Consul.
+1. Service Discovary using Netflix Eureka or Consul.
 2. Integration with Zuul Gateway.
 3. Securing Microservices with JWT.
 4. Using Micronaut Data with MySQL.